kalpdave/bigdata/README.markdown

 This section prints and displays the shape of the training and test datasets to confirm dimensions.
 It also shows a random sample of images from the dataset using Matplotlib.

 ### 3. CNN Model
-To filter data and patterns from the images, a layered architecture was implemented:
+To filter data and patterns from the images, a step by step layered architecture was implemented:

 - **Convolutional Layering (`Conv2D`)**: Extracts features from images by applying filters.
 - **Pooling Layers (`MaxPooling2D`)**: Reduces spatial dimensions in feature maps.
 - **Flattening Layers (`Flatten`)**: Transforms 2D feature maps into 1D vectors.
 - **Dense Layers**: Connects layers for classification.
 - **Dropout Layer**: Prevents overfitting by randomly setting nodes to zero during training.

+This layering system acts similar to a filtering system that provides the model with data to determine potential image classes.

+The `relu` stands for *Rectified Linear Unit*, which replaces negative values with zero and keeps positive values unchanged.
+This helps network models to learn complex matterns without running into issues such as vanishing gradients.

 The model was compiled using:
 ```python